Romern/syncMyMoodle/docs/releasing.md

 1. Build sdist + wheel via `python -m build`.
 2. Push both archives to TestPyPI and PyPI using Trusted Publishing (OIDC).
-3. Publish the curated release draft and upload the built artifacts to it.
+3. Flip the existing Release Drafter draft from "draft" to "published" (no body changes) and then upload the freshly built artifacts to that release.

-Since this uses Trusted Publishing you don't need API tokens, but PyPI/TestPyPI must trust the workflow first.
+Since this uses Trusted Publishing you don't need API tokens, but PyPI/TestPyPI must trust the workflow.

 ## Trusted Publishing setup